 - (a) If any fund balance drops below 6 months of projected obligations, automatic contribution increase kicks in. - (b) If any transfer is attempted without proper authorization, all transfers freeze pending investigation. - (c) Automatic notification to Attorney General of any irregularities.

 SECTION 18: CESA ADMINISTRATION

 18.1 Colorado Economic Security Agency

-- (a) Establishment: There is hereby established the Colorado Economic Security Agency (CESA) to administer the programs established under this Act. - (b) Mission: To efficiently, compassionately, and transparently deliver economic security services to all Coloradans.
+- (a) Establishment: There is hereby established the Colorado Economic Security Agency - (b) Mission: To efficiently, compassionately, and transparently deliver economic security services to all Coloradans.

 18.2 CESA Director